-(A) This rule applies to small quantity generators of more than one hundred kilograms but less than one thousand kilograms of hazardous waste in a calendar month, that accumulate hazardous waste in tanks for less than one hundred eighty days (or two hundred seventy days if the generator must ship the waste greater than two hundred miles), and do not accumulate over six thousand kilograms on-site at any time.
+(A) This rule applies to small quantity generators of more than one hundred kilograms but less than one thousand kilograms of hazardous waste in a calendar month, that accumulate hazardous waste in tanks for less than one hundred eighty days (or two hundred seventy days if the generator shall ship the waste greater than two hundred miles), and do not accumulate over six thousand kilograms on-site at any time.

-(3) Uncovered tanks must be operated to ensure at least sixty centimeters (two feet) of freeboard, unless the tank is equipped with a containment structure (e.g., dike or trench), a drainage control system, or a diversion structure (e.g., standby tank) with a capacity that equals or exceeds the volume of the top sixty centimeters (two feet) of the tank.
+(3) Uncovered tanks shall be operated to ensure at least sixty centimeters (two feet) of freeboard, unless the tank is equipped with a containment structure (e.g., dike or trench), a drainage control system, or a diversion structure (e.g., standby tank) with a capacity that equals or exceeds the volume of the top sixty centimeters (two feet) of the tank.

 [Comment: These systems are intended to be used in the event of a leak or overflow from the tank due to a system failure (e.g., a malfunction in the treatment process, a crack in the tank, etc.).]

-(C) Except as noted in paragraph (D) of this rule, generators of between one hundred and one thousand kg/mo that accumulate hazardous waste in tanks must inspect, where preset:
+(C) Except as noted in paragraph (D) of this rule, generators of between one hundred and one thousand kilograms per calendar month that accumulate hazardous waste in tanks shall inspect, where present:

-(3) The level of waste in the tank at least once each operating day to ensure compliance with paragraph (B)(3) of this rule;
+(3) The level of waste in the tank at least once each operating day to ensure compliance with paragraph (B)(3) of this rule.

 (5) The construction materials of, and the area immediately surrounding, discharge confinement structures (e.g., dikes) at least weekly to detect erosion or obvious signs of leakage (e.g., wet spots or dead vegetation).

-[Comment: As required by paragraph (C) of rule 3745-65-15 of the Administrative Code, the owner or operator must remedy any deterioration or malfunction he finds.]
+[Comment: As required by paragraph (C) of rule 3745-65-15 of the Administrative Code, the owner or operator shall remedy any deterioration or malfunction the owner or operator finds.]

 (c) The tank is used solely for emergencies.

-(1) Incompatible wastes, or incompatible wastes and materials (see the appendix to rule 3745-66-99 of the Administrative Code for examples), must not be placed in the same tank, unless paragraph (B) of rule 3745-65-17 of the Administrative Code is complied with.
+(1) Incompatible wastes, or incompatible wastes and materials (see the appendix to rule 3745-66-99 of the Administrative Code for examples), shall not be placed in the same tank, unless paragraph (B) of rule 3745-65-17 of the Administrative Code is complied with.

 [Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see rule 3745-50-11 of the Administrative Code titled "Incorporated by reference."]

 Promulgated Under: 119.03